The Client Portal member experience

 This lets members reduce inbox clutter while staying alert to the updates they actually care about, and gives mobile users independent control over push notifications separate from email.

-Course and community automations, such as sending a welcome sequence after enrollment or tagging a contact when they join a community, are built in Workflows rather than inside the Client Portal itself.
+Course and community automations, such as sending a welcome sequence after enrollment, tagging a contact when they join a community, or responding when a member uploads a document, are built in Workflows rather than inside the Client Portal itself.
 Quizzes attached to a course live in Quiz Builder, and if your practice runs member-facing chat support, that's managed under Chat Widget.
 Details on setting up commission structures and payout tracking for the affiliate sub-app live in Affiliate Manager; this guide only covers what an affiliate partner sees when they log into their portal.

 HIPAA note: If your community groups or course discussions could surface patient health information (for example, a patient referencing their own treatment in a post or comment), treat that content as PHI.
 Set clear community guidelines discouraging members from sharing personal health details in public posts, and review moderation settings accordingly.